edysfy/Group_website/process/uxDesign.md

   <img align="center" src="supporting_images/treelogowhite.png" width="250px">
 </p>

-We ultimately decided to go with a globe, as it represents the core feature of EmoteMap:
+We ultimately decided to go with a globe (shown below), as it represents the core feature of EmoteMap.
+We also made the logo a button in the toolbar, so users can find their way back to the map when on a different page.

 <p align="center">
   <img align="center" src="supporting_images/logo.png" width="100px">
 </p>

-We made the logo a button in the toolbar, so users can find their way back to the map when on a different route.

 <a name="post"></a>